etn-ccis/blui-react-native-component-library/docs/Chip.md

 | avatar      | Avatar to display in chip          | `React.ReactNode`             | no       |         |
 | theme       | Theme value overrides              | `$DeepPartial<ExtendedTheme>` | no       |         |

-#### If you are passing avatar of size greater than 24px, you should pass in the height, width and border-radius in the style of avatar component as well.

 Other Props of chip can be found at [Chip Props](https://callstack.github.io/react-native-paper/docs/components/Chip/)

 ### Styles